cjumel/kickstart.nvim/README.md

 ### Additional configuration

-Additional global or project-level configuration can be achieved with the `.nvim.global.lua` file and with project-local `.nvim.lua` files.
+Additional global or project-level configuration can be achieved with the `.nvim-global.lua` file and with project-local `.nvim.lua` files.
 Available options can be seen by searching for the `NOTE` comments in the code.